Conviso-Archives/drone_template/README.md

 All analysis plugins should be installed inside the [Analysis Directory](lib/analysis) and in order to be loaded by the Drone have to be compliant with some standards:

- - Module name: "SOMETHING_analysis.rb" (e.g. "blacklist_analysis" or "replace_analysis")
+ - Module name: "SOMETHING_analysis.rb" (e.g. "blacklist_analysis" or "replace_analysis");
  - All plugins expect receive a issue or a set of issues;
  - Each issue should be formatted as specified by the [Issue Internal Format](#issue-internal-format) Document;
- - If a individual analysis plugin returns a empty hash ("{}") the current analysed issue will be ignored by the Drone.
+ - If a individual analysis plugin returns a empty hash ("{}") the current analysed issue will be ignored by the Drone;
- - All Analysis modules should extend the "[Analysis Interface](lib/analysis/interface.rb)"
+ - All Analysis modules should extend an "[Analysis Interface](lib/analysis/interface.rb)";
- - A Bulk analysis module should have a constant named "BULK";
+ - If the module implements an Individual Analysis it should extend the Analysis::Interface::Individual class;
+ - If the module implements a Bulk Analysis it should extend the Analysis::Interface::Bulk class.

 An individual analysis module should have the following pattern: